obonaventure/cnp3/Missions/S9/routing2.rst

 Link state routing
 ------------------

 1 Consider the network shown below.
-In this network, the metric of each link is set to `1` except link `R7-R1` whose metric is set to `3` in both directions.
-In this network, there are two paths with the same cost between `R9` and `R8`.
+In this network, the metric of each link is set to `1` except link `A-B` whose metric is set to `4` in both directions.
+In this network, there are two paths with the same cost between `D` and `C`.
 Old routers would randomly select one of these equal cost paths and install it in their forwarding table.
 Recent routers are able to use up to `N` equal cost paths towards the same destination.

  .. figure:: fig/BGP-figs-010-c.png
     :align: center